 Hannah is not just a serious classical violinist.
-In 2015 she played the role of “The Fiddler” in OnSite Theatre Company’s production of “The Runaway Cupcake” and with Third Millenium World’s Fair at Artica 2015.
-Additionally she has performed with a variety of popular artists over the years, including Harry Connick, Jr., Josh Groban, Mannheim Steamroller, and Trans-Siberian Orchestra, and she was played electric violin as part of “The Prophecy Show”, a Trans-Siberian Tribute Band.
+She plays regularly with the experimental folk group Third Millennium World's Fair (click here for their latest CD), who have played at various festivals and venues around the city, including the Artica Festival and Showcase St Louis.
+She played the role of “The Fiddler” in OnSite Theatre Company’s production of “The Runaway Cupcake” and helped as a composer and violinist for the remake of the same play, now titled "The Last Cupcake" for Shakespeare St Louis's 2019 Education Tour.
+Additionally she has performed with a variety of popular artists over the years, including The Who, Two Cellos, Weird Al Yankovic, Harry Connick, Jr., Josh Groban, and Trans-Siberian Orchestra, and she played electric violin as part of “The Prophecy Show”, a Trans-Siberian Tribute Band.

 In addition to her musical skills, Hannah is also a writer.
-She won an essay contest sponsored by Thomastik Strings.
-Her winning essay on “Tone” was published in the Suzuki Association of the Americas’ Summer 2009 Minijournal.
-She also writes a blog about life, cats, running, and more.
+She won an essay contest sponsored by Thomastik Strings and her winning essay on “Tone” was published in the Suzuki Association of the Americas’ Summer 2009 Minijournal.
+More recently, in January of 2020, she had an article published in the American String Teacher Magazine called "Techie Teacher Truths: Using Technology in the Studio."
+She has had several reviews published in the American Music Teacher Magazine and she is on the review committee for the ASTA Magazine and will have reviews published in a few upcoming editions of the American String Teacher Journal.
+She also writes a blog about life, cats, traveling, and more!